cristinavisentin/hackingdemo/README.md

 ```bash
 netdiscover -r 10.0.2.0/24
 ```
 it invokes a tool based on ARP (Address Resolution Protocol) requests that determines online hosts on the network.
-Parameter `-r` indicates to the tool the range of IP addresses to scan.
+Parameter `-r` indicates to the tool the runge of IP addresses to scan.

 While the Kali machine has IP address `10.0.2.6`, it is determined that _Bob: 1.0.1_ is at `10.0.2.10`.